wp-plugins/json-api/readme.txt

 * Setting `redirect` to a URL will cause the user's browser to redirect to the specified URL with a `status` value appended to the query vars (see the *Response objects* section below for an explanation of status values).
 * Setting `redirect_[status]` allows you to control the resulting browser redirection depending on the `status` value.
 * Setting `dev` to a non-empty value adds whitespace for readability and responds with `text/plain`
-* Not setting any of the above argument values will result in a standard JSON response.
+* Omitting all of the above arguments will result in a standard JSON response.

+== 3.2.
+Content-modifying arguments ==

 These arguments are available to modify all introspection methods: